- Spay Day 2020

 A: All cats will receive a tattoo in the right ear for identification purposes.

 A: Discounted vaccinations and deworming are available to all to Spay Day participants.
-Please contact us for more information on prices and additional treatment requests.

 Please note: Cats not contained in a secure pet carrier will not be accepted.
 The surgery will be cancelled and rescheduled at another date at full price